lopentusska/slurm_ubuntu_gpu_cluster/README.md

 # slurm
 Set up gpu cluster on Ubuntu 22.04 using slurm.
 ### Acknowledgements
 Thanks to nateGeorge for the [guide](https://github.com/nateGeorge/slurm_gpu_ubuntu?tab=readme-ov-file) he wrote.
-I would highly recommend checking out this guide first as it is way more descriptive.
+I would highly recommend checking it out first as it is way more descriptive.
 # Assumptions:
 - master_node 111.xx.111.xx
 - worker_node 222.xx.222.xx
 - master_node FQDN = master_node.master.local
 # Steps:
 - SYNC GID/UIDs
-- Sync time
+- Synchronize time
-- Configure NFS
+- Set up NFS
-- Configure MUNGE
+- Set up MUNGE
-- Configure DB for Slurm
+- Set up DB for Slurm
-- Install and Configure Slurm
+- Set up Slurm
 # Sync GID/UIDs
 ### LDAP Account Manager
 You can follow this [guide](https://computingforgeeks.com/install-and-configure-openldap-server-ubuntu/) to install and configure LDAP Account Manager.

 Additionally, after step one (Set hostname on the server) of the guide in ```/etc/hosts``` after ```<IP> <FQDN>``` add ```<name>``` of the node so it would look like ```111.xx.111.xx master_node.master.local master_node```.

-Also, on worker_node add ip, FQDN and name of the master_node ```111.xx.111.xx master_node.master.local master_node``` in ```etc/hosts```.
+Also, on worker_node add IP, FQDN and name of the master_node ```111.xx.111.xx master_node.master.local master_node``` in ```etc/hosts```.
 So in worker_node you would have both master and worker nodes IPs, FQDNs and names.
 ### Create munge and slurm users:
 Master and Worker nodes:
 ```